Adam1Adam1/project--one/README.md

 ### MVP/PostMVP
+- put user input from the form and pass it to api
--use Axios to makea request to the weather channel API
+- use Axios to makea request to the weather channel API
-- Render image data on page
+- Render icon, city ,weather condition , data on page
--Style using Flexbox
+- Style using Flexbox
--implement responsive design
+- implement responsive design
--use a media query/breakpoint for deskcreens
+- use a media query/breakpoint for deskcreens
-- Allow user to choose channels
+- remove previous search and append  new search result

-#### PostMVP  es.*
+#### PostMVP

 - Add second API
 - Use local storage to save user favorites